galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-preprocessing-tenx/tutorial.md

 >            - *"Lower Bound"*: `1`
 >
 >    > ### {% icon comment %} Comment
->    > Due to the sub-sampled dataset, we choose a very low lower bound.
+>    > Due to the sub-sampled dataset, we choose a very low lower bound of 1, compared to the more realistic lower bound of 3.
 >    {: .comment}
 >
 {: .hands_on}